quantnetwork/blockchain-developer-exercises-foundations/CLASS2.md

 ##### Auto Execute Block Search API Response Main Components

-The block response will contain a few main components
+The block response will contain a few main components:

 i.
 Location: Each Overledger DLT data response includes a reference to the location (technology, network) of where this data was taken from.
 This helps with auditing. ii.
 Status: Overledger responses regarding blocks and transactions come with a status.
 Due to some DLTs having probabilistic finality of transactions/blocks and other DLTs having deterministic finality of transaction/blocks, the status object is used to indicate to the developer when the requested data is assumed to be final (therefore status.value = “SUCCESSFUL”) or not (therefore status.value=“PENDING”).